-Prerequisite(s): GB 301 or GB 214 Examines the processes and activities that enable the profitable development and delivery of goods and services in business-to-business (B2B) markets.
-Focuses on the strategic importance of information technology (IT) in managing relationships when both buyers and sellers are organizations.
+This course examines the processes and activities that enable the profitable development and delivery of goods and services in business-to-business (B2B) markets.
+It focuses on the strategic importance of information technology (IT) in managing relationships when both buyers and sellers are organizations.
 Areas of study include customer value assessment, organizational buying behavior, value-based segmentation, and the creation and evaluation of integrated business marketing programs.
 An interactive B2B marketing simulation and in-depth case analyses require the application of the concepts and tools discussed in the course.

-MK 369 Sports Marketing (3 credits) Prerequisite(s): GB 301 or GB 214
+MK 369 Sports Marketing (3 credits)

 Sport permeates daily life from both a social and economic viewpoint.
 Often, businesses, teams, athletes, nonprofit organizations and governments depend on sports to as an integral part of their marketing campaigns.
 The political and financial impact of these decisions will have global and local ramifications.
 Students will be introduced to the fundamental issues related to the industry of sport.
 The course examines the aspects of sport and its impact on business and marketing.
-Specifically, the course examines sports marketing from the following perspectives:
+Specifically, the course examines sports marketing from the following perspectives:1. the strategic planning process associated with team sports2. the marketing of sporting goods and related products3. the use of sports in the marketing of other goods and services201701.